diegopreza/canadian-labour-market-analysis/findings.md

 This project analyzes Canadian labour market trends using Statistics Canada Labour Force Survey (LFS) data imported into PostgreSQL.

 The dataset was cleaned and transformed using SQL and Python before analytical queries were conducted.
+The same source data was later rebuilt as a Power BI data model to validate the SQL findings and demonstrate the analysis in a BI/reporting tool.

 ---